Shahbaz-Alam-SA/College-Projects/README.md

 The following projects are included in this portfolio:

-Project A: Rock, Paper, Scissor Game
+Project A: Rock, Paper, Scissor Game : This code is a simple implementation of the rock-paper-scissors game using classes and inheritance in C++.
+It simulates battles between different weapons (rock, paper, and scissors) and determines the winner based on their strengths and types.

 Project B: